 Imaging Tasks

-When someone asks about an imaging system, one of the first questions usually asked is “How far can it see?”
-While this seems like an easy question, the answer is a little more involved than one might think.
-To start with, the question itself must be broken down into manageable pieces that can be defined and measured.
-Commonly, this is broken into Detection, Recognition, and Identification.
-Once those tasks are defined, maximum ranges (for a given target) can be determined.
-However, the meaning of some of these tasks is not as obvious as it may seem.
-Furthermore, how do you quantify how well you can accomplish these tasks?
+To address this, the question must first be broken down into manageable components that can be defined and measured.
+Typically, these components are categorized as Detection, Recognition, and Identification.
+Once these tasks are clearly defined, maximum ranges for a given target can be determined.
+However, the meaning of some of these tasks may not be as obvious as it first seems.
+Furthermore, how do you quantify how well these tasks can be performed?

 Detection